-Option Action Change Pass- word Click to open the Change Password dialog to change your password.
-Clear Saved Password If you have saved the database server password, click to clear the saved password.
-Enable only when password is already saved.
-Clear SSH Tun- nel Password If you have saved the ssh tunnel password, click to clear the saved password.
-Enable only when password is already saved.
-Connect Server Click to open the Connect to Server dialog to establish a connection with a server.
-Create Click Create to access a context menu that provides context-sensitive selections.
+Option Action Change Pass- Click to open the Change Password dialog to change your password. word Clear Saved If you have saved the database server password, click to clear the saved password.
+Enable only Password when password is already saved.
+Clear SSH Tun- SH Tun- If you have saved the ssh tunnel password, click to clear the saved password.
+Enable only w nel Password d password is already saved.
+Connect Click to open the Connect to Server dialog to establish a connection with a server.
+Server Create Click Create to access a context menu that provides context-sensitive selections.
 Your selection opens a Create dialog for creating a new object.
 Delete/Drop Click to delete the currently selected object from the server.
-Disconnect Click to refresh the currently selected object.
-Server Drop Cascade Click to delete the currently selected object and all dependent objects from the server.
+Disconnect nnect Click to refresh the currently selected object.
+Server Drop Cascade cade Click to delete the currently selected object and all dependent objects from the server.
 Properties Click to review or modify the currently selected object's properties.
 Refresh Click to refresh the currently selected object.
 Scripts Click to open the Query tool to edit or view the selected script from the flyout menu.
 Trigger(s) Click to Disable or Enable trigger(s) for the currently selected table.
 Options are displayed on the flyout menu.
-Truncate Click to remove all rows from a table (Truncate) or to remove all rows from a table and its child tables (Truncate Cascade).
+Truncate Click to remove all rows from a table (Truncate) or to remove all rows from a table and its ch tables (Truncate Cascade).
 Options are displayed on the flyout menu.
 View Data Click to access a context menu that provides several options for viewing data (see below).